ghartsel/DoreStaticSiteGenerator/dore-ssg/README.md

-# DoreStaticSiteGenerator
+# dore-ssg

-The Dore static site generator is written in Go and inspired by Hugo, for implementation efficiency, and Sphinx, for documentation-centric technical content authoring and deployment.
-Through structure and convention, Dore attempts to promote good documentation practices.

-## Features

-- tbd
-- tbd
-- tbd

-## Motivation

-- tbd
-- tbd
-- tbd
+The Dore static site generator.

+This takes content authored in ReStructuredText and converts it to HTML embedded in a web technical documentation theme.

 ## Prerequisites